dkim286/covid/README.md

 # `covid`
+A terminal-based COVID tracker.

 ## What

-A long-winded Bash script for querying the [Coronavirus Tracker API](https://github.com/ExpDev07/coronavirus-tracker-api).
+`covid` is a long-winded Bash script for querying the [Coronavirus Tracker API](https://github.com/ExpDev07/coronavirus-tracker-api).
 By default, `covid` loads the JSON files to disk (`$XDG_CACHE_HOME` or `$HOME/.cache`) and queries them locally.
 If you don't want this behavior, run the script with the `-n, --no-cache` option.

 ## Dependencies